These nine sketches from ‘Mr. Show’ in the 1990s perfectly explain everything about 2020

 Debate

-Although Joe Biden has never repeatedly made fun of an audience member during a debate in 2020, he certainly has been aggressive with attendees at events on the campaign trail earlier this year.
+Although Joe Biden has never repeatedly made fun of an audience member during a debate in 2020, he certainly has been aggressive with attendees at events on the campaign trail.

 Jack Webber

 Jack Webber is an emblem of McCarthyism with an unspecified job title, who has recently had a change of heart.
 “My series of propaganda films scared a lot of good people into doing some pretty bad things,” he says.
 “Now I’m here to clean up my mess.”
 Webber proceeds to explain why he was obviously wrong in the past, without ever apologizing for the harm he caused, and would now like to sell you a crappy humorous desk calendar.
-The character’s pointless reform is similar to the members of the Lincoln Project, many of whom happily cheer-led America to an utterly pointless war in the Middle East, and would now like you to be their friend.
+The character’s too-late reform is similar to the members of the Lincoln Project, many of whom happily cheer-led America to an utterly pointless war in the Middle East, and would now like you to be their friend.
 No thank you!

-The Devastator Thrill World
+The Devastator

 The Devastator is a “soul shattering” roller coaster that ends with two minutes underwater.
 It will probably kill you and yet people cannot stop going on it.
-The sketch opens on Day 97 of the Devastator’s reign of self-inflicted tyranny.
+The sketch about it opens on Day 97 of the Devastator’s reign of voluntary tyranny.
 “The question on everyone’s lips is, ‘Why?
 How could this be happening?'” asks a reporter played by series regular (and voice of SpongeBob Squarepants) Tom Kenny.
 Nobody has the answer.
 The ride is open, so people continue to go on it.
 Much like blowing up the moon, or attending a Smash Mouth concert during a pandemic, they do it because they can.

 Protesters

 Not all protests are created equal.
-Some are comprised of people selflessly putting their lives on the line in defense of grave injustice, while others are made of people pissed they can’t eat out at Subway (even though they can get takeout there.)
+Some are comprised of people selflessly putting their lives on the line in defense of grave injustice, while others are made of people pissed they can’t dine in at Subway.
 Mr. Show seemed to have an intuition about the trolling ways in which the tool of protest could be misused.

 Wyckyd Scepter

-Late in 2019, I declared BuzzFeed‘s infamous The Dress to be the image that best summed up the 2010s.
+Late in 2019, I deemed BuzzFeed‘s infamous Dress the image that best summed up the 2010s.
 It was a bellwether for an era where two people could look at the same thing and see something completely different.
-In the telling of one of Mr. Show’s most famous sketches ever, though, it’s possible to look at two identical things and see something different.
+In the telling of one of Mr. Show’s most famous sketches, though, it’s possible to look at two identical things and see something different in only one of them.
 Wyckyd Scepter is a homophobic metal band that exhibits homosexual tendencies whenever they party.
-Their manager confronts them with footage of their gay exploits, which they find disgusting when they think it’s just random gay dudes, but find awesome when they’re told it’s actually them.
+Their manager confronts them with video footage of their gay exploits, which they find disgusting when they think it’s just random gay dudes, but find awesome when they’re told it’s actually them.
 Because of how awesome and not-gay the band believes itself to be, footage of the band partying is inherently also awesome and not-gay, no matter how gay it may appear.
-It’s sort of like the way Trump supporters in 2020 would be livid if 160,000 Americans died on the president’s watch, unless it’s their guy, in which case there’s probably a lot of extenuating circumstances to consider.
+It’s sort of like the way Trump supporters in 2020 would be livid if 160,000 Americans died on a president’s watch, unless it’s their guy, in which case there are a lot of extenuating circumstances to consider.
 They also think charity fraud is fine, unless the wrong charity is allegedly doing it, and that it’s okay for the military to invade American cities, as long as it’s not for the wrong reasons.
-This past year has revealed a lot about who some people really are, based on the obvious truths they’re willing to overlook in other people.
+This past year has revealed a lot about who some people really are, based on the obvious truths they’re willing to overlook in others.